 Launched in 2015, the IDR program was piloted in the United States and expanded the following year to companies in Europe and Canada.
 Japan was added to the market coverage in 2018 and we’ve expanded the program further in 2019 to include Israel, Singapore, India and South Africa.
-Our goal is to expand enrolment in more markets each year.
+Our goal is to expand enrollment in more markets each year.

 The IDR program enables companies to review the key data points used by Glass Lewis in its analysis prior to publication of the final Proxy Paper for institutional investor clients.
 While the IDR does not contain Glass Lewis’ analysis or voting recommendations, the data points included are critical inputs for Glass Lewis’ analysis.
 Issuers registered for the IDR can confirm their company data is accurately reflected per disclosure made publicly available to shareholders.

 Companies must register to participate in this program.
 Companies are eligible to participate where their primary listing is in one of the markets in our IDR coverage list, and provided they meet the disclosure deadline of 30 days in advance of the AGM.

 Companies which have not previously participated can complete a one-time registration form via the link on this page (see banner above).

 Registrations will auto-renew annually unless a company representative notifies our engagement team of the company’s wish to withdraw from the program.